iamvirat22/Sunshine-Weather-App/README.md

-# Sunshine
+# Sunshine-Weather-App
-Sunshine is a realtime location based weather app made using openweather api and a feel good UI.
+It is a realtime location based weather app made using openweather api, Java and Android Studio.

 # How to implement?